tjvantoll/articles/when-to-native/article.md

 ## Do users mind big apps?

 Some do, yes.
-Not everyone has a fast internet connection, and no one unlimited space on their device.
+Not everyone has a fast internet connection, and no one has unlimited space on their device.
 You don’t have to look far to find users complaining about the size of native apps, especially 100+ meg ones like Facebook.

 But a whole lot of people don’t care.